Train journeys. Photo: KnowInsiders

 Photo: Trip

-Barcelona’s grand Plaça d’Espanya is the departure point for the fearsomely beautiful journey to Montserrat, the saw-toothed mountain range rearing up in the distance behind the seaside city, and home to a Benedictine abbey since the 11th century (although the current building is from the 1800s).
+The journey to Montserrat, the sawtoothed mountain range rising behind the seaside city and housing a Benedictine abbey since the 11th century (although the current building dates from the 1800s) begins at Barcelona's grand Plaça d'Espanya.
 The 23-mile railway line rumbles through the Catalan countryside to the foot of the mountains, where the Cremallera rack railway has been heaving visitors up the mountainside since 1892 (with a break from 1957-2003).

 6. Kandy — Ella, Sri Lanka